 There are several other different types of rubber roofing available, besides EPDM (ethylene propylene diene terpolymer); TPO (thermoplastic olefin), and PVC (polyvinyl chloride).
 TPO is a synthetic rubber roofing material that is made from a combination of polypropylene and ethylene-propylene rubber.
 PVC is a synthetic plastic material that is known for its durability and resistance to weathering and UV radiation.
 All of these types of rubber roofing are considered to be environmentally friendly and sustainable options.

-Why Hire A & L Remodeling as Your Michigan Flat Roofer?
+Why Hire A & L Flat Roof Repair as Your Michigan Flat Roofer?

 We have over 25 years of experience providing flat roof repair to both commercial buildings and residential homes.
 Reach out to us today and get more information about our commercial/industrial flat roofing services.
 We can be reached at 586-777-1477.
 We service all communities of Oakland, Macomb, Lapeer, Wayne, and Genesee counties.